 William Alvin White wrote in Collier’s Magazine that “Instantaneously and simultaneously every person became gas crazy” as an epidemic of “gas fever” spread throughout McKeesport and beyond.9 Hundreds of companies selling gas stocks formed, and they marketed securities in barbershops, department stores and on street corners (see figure 1).
 The Pittsburgh Post-Gazette wrote that “scores of bunko men and clever swindlers” selling gas stocks were operating in the city.
 By Jan.
 10, 1920, 297 companies had been formed to drill in this district.
 Churches and school boards leased land for wells and large sums were offered for leases a mile or so from the gusher.
 Two daily newspapers focusing on gas issues began publishing in McKeesport and a weekly gas magazine started in Pittsburgh.10Back to top

-Determinants of Drilling.
+Determinants of Drilling

 To quantify drilling and extraction behavior, figure 2 plots three time series: the number of productive, dry, and capped wells.
 These data are a digitized version of Chart No. 1 from Natural Gas of February, 1921.11 From the summer of 1919 until the spring of 1920, there were fewer than 50 dry and producing wells.
 Drilling then ramped up quickly.
 By the summer of 1920, over 300 wells had been drilled.
 By late 1920, there were more than 600 wells, with roughly one-third producing and the remainder dry.
 Ominously, from April of 1920 onward, the rate of increase in additional dry wells far exceeded that of successful wells.
 Further evidence of the futility of drilling evinces in the rate of increase in the number of capped wells.
 In the late spring of 1920, the count of capped wells surpassed that of both dry and productive wells.
-Figure A1 in the appendix demonstrates that from autumn of 1919 onward, the rate of successful wells in the McKeesport pool was lower than the statewide average success rate for Pennsylvania between 1908 and 1913.
+From autumn of 1919 onward, the rate of successful wells in the McKeesport pool was lower than the statewide average success rate for Pennsylvania between 1908 and 1913.